NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--timestamp_offsets_max_change`` If floating the timestamp offsets, do not let them change by more than this (measured in seconds).
 Existing image bracketing acts as an additional constraint.
 Type: double.
 Default: 1.
-``--use_initial_rig_transforms`` Use the transforms among the sensors of the rig specified via ``--rig_config``.
-That regardless if we continue with using a rig (``--no_rig`` is not set) or not.
-  If this option is not set, and a rig is desired, derive the rig transforms from the poses of individual cameras.
+``--use_initial_rig_transforms`` Use the transforms between the sensors (``ref_to_sensor_transform``) of the rig specified via ``--rig_config`` to initialize all non-reference camera poses based on the reference camera poses and the rig transforms.
+If this option is not set, derive the rig transforms from the poses of individual cameras.
 Type: bool.
 Default: false.
 ``--fixed_image_list`` A file having a list of images (separated by spaces or newlines) whose camera poses should be fixed during optimization.
 These can be only reference sensor images when the rig